ADMIN TECH I 23 (70)

 Education

-Experience: Preferred experience working with individuals with intellectual disabilities.
+Experience: Preferred experience working with individuals with intellectual disability.

-Licenses/Certifications: Valid Texas driver's license and must be insurable by Agency insurance.
+Licenses/Certifications: Valid driver's license and must be insurable by Agency insurance.

 Physical Requirements: Light lifting under 15 lbs., moderate carrying 15-44 lbs., simple grasping, walking, sitting, standing, operating a motor vehicle, operating office equipment, ability to see and hear (with aid), ability to read, write and count, ability to maintain confidentiality, ability to work closely with others.